London Says Air Pollution Fell By Roughly A Third After New Emissions Rules

 "I am determined to stop Londoners breathing air so filthy it is damaging our children's lungs and causing thousands of premature deaths," Khan says.
 "The ULEZ shows what we can achieve if we are brave enough to implement such ambitious policies."

-The implementation of the ULEZ has been called "radical," due to its 24/7 regulation and strict emission standards.
-Some small business owners expressed concerns about how the additional cost burden of buying new cars or paying steep charges might affect them.
+The implementation of the ULEZ has been called "radical" because of its 24/7 regulation and strict emission standards.
+Some small-business owners expressed concerns about how the additional cost burden of buying new cars or paying steep charges might affect them.

-Despite the criticism, the city plans to expand the zone's borders in 2021 to include London's inner suburbs bounded by the North and South Circular Roads that effectively ring the city.
+Despite the criticism, the city plans to expand the zone's borders in 2021 to include London's inner suburbs bounded by the North and South Circular roads that effectively ring the city.
 An online petition that was created to protest the expansion has garnered more than 95,000 signatures.

 From October 2021 the ULEZ charging zone will be extended to the boundaries of the North and South Circular (map from @airqualitynews )— Fairfield SW18 Labour (@SW18Labour) July 16, 2019